Set up Self-Hosted

 443auth.opal.devAuth0 tenant, required for authentication

-If you restrict outbound traffic to specific IPs, you'll also need to whitelist IPs for the following services:
+If you restrict outbound traffic to specific IPs, you'll also need to add IPs for the following services to your allowlist:

 Outbound hosts (optional based on integrations)